KRtekTM/AudioSpectrumVisualizer/WindowsAudioSession/README.md

 - --resetsettings

 ## Style Settings button:
-- Applying style restarts application automatically (at this time the only way to redraw correctly all elements)
+- Applying style restarts application automatically (at this time the only way to redraw all elements correctly)
-- You can set different thresholds as the maximum output level in decibels in day/night, when the night starts/ends
+- You can set different thresholds as the maximum output level in decibels in day/night, when the night starts/ends etc.

 ## Original text from franck-gaspoz
 Clean architecture approach: complete discoupling between data,data providers,data transformers,ui controls,drawers,view models,application logic.